Kupoman/blendergltf/README.md

 Blendergltf, and report any issues you find.
 This will help us identify where work is still needed, and it will help make the addon more robust.
 If you want to contribute code, there are likely some tasks floating around the issue tracker.
-If writing documentation is more your thing, we have some undocumented glTF extensions.